National Quality Registry for Hip Fracture (RIKSHÖFT)

 Central personal data controller (CPUA): Region Skåne

-Care for patients with hip fractures, including their rehabilitation, costs SEK 2.3 billion every year in Sweden.
+A hip fracture is a serious injury, with common complications that can lead to consequences for both patients, next of kin, and society.
+In Sweden, more than 16 00 people sustain a hip fracture annually.
+The mean age is 83 years and 68 percent are women.
+Care for patients with hip fractures, including their rehabilitation, cost SEK 2.3 billion every year in Sweden.
 At age 50, the risk of fracturing a hip during the remainder of a person’s life is 23 percent for women and 11 percent for men.

 Find contact information on the registry’s website.